Small Business Loans

 The SBA defines a small business as a company that has up to 500 employees, is a privately owned corporation, partnership, or sole proprietorship, and makes under a certain amount of revenue depending on the industry.
-The amount of employees to be a small business can go as low as 250 and as high as 1,500 depending on the industry.
+The number of employees to be a small business can go as low as 250 and as high as 1,500 depending on the industry.

 Small businesses are by no means small except in comparison to multinational corporations.
-With hundreds of employees and millions of dollars of revenue flowing through, “small” businesses make up approximately over 99 percent of the companies in America and provide a crucial amount of jobs to the economy.
+With hundreds of employees and millions of dollars of revenue flowing through, “small” businesses makeup approximately over 99 percent of the companies in America and provide a crucial amount of jobs to the economy.

 A small business is the backbone of America.
 In order to grow, debt must be financed first.
-To provide opportunity for a crucial sector of American employment, lenders and funders offer different programs for each business’s cash flow.
+To provide opportunities for a crucial sector of American employment, lenders and funders offer different programs for each business’s cash flow.
 Some companies might need a longer term with lower payments, while others a shorter term with higher monthly or weekly payments.
-Every small business is different depending on industry, location, size and materials used.
+Every small business is different depending on the industry, location, size, and materials used.
 There’s no reason a cookie cutter loan plan should be expected to work for this diverse, robust group.

 Why Do Businesses Need Loans?

 When looking at the numbers and interest rates, you might wonder, “should your business take out a loan?”
 If you’re looking at loans, you probably have something that needs funding.
-Often it’s for commercial construction, expansion, revamping new locations, upgrading equipment, payroll, stocking up on inventory, investing and marketing and much more.
+Often it’s for commercial construction, expansion, revamping new locations, upgrading equipment, payroll, stocking up on inventory, investing and marketing, and much more.

 Some business owners take out a loan to build their credit for other purchases like buying a building, getting a credit card or getting better rates for a larger amount of funding later.
 Loans are a common way to build credit, in fact some of the reason why businesses have low credit scores isn’t because the business is bad, but rather that they’ve never done anything to build it.
-Thankfully, alternative lenders like New York Tribeca Group don’t rely heavily on credit scores to provide funding but instead look at the overall health of a business.
+Thankfully, alternative lenders like New York Tribeca Group don’t rely heavily on credit scores to provide funding but instead, look at the overall health of a business.